Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 A quartz watch requires a small-sized battery that sends electrical signals through a crystal quartz oscillator.

 The crystalline mineral of quartz has very favorable attributes.
 Namely, it accumulates electrical charge and maintains a precise frequency standard.
 Therefore, by sending electrical signals, quartz starts to vibrate at a constant frequency of 32,768 times per second.

 The watch circuit then measures the current and turns every 32,768 vibrations into one electric pulse, making the second’s hand move once in every second.

 Quartz watches have been around since 1969 when Seiko came out with the world’s first quartz watch, Seiko Astron.
 When the first of its kind cost as much as a new car, then modern quartz watches can be very affordable due to automatization and mass production.

 In contrast to a quartz timepiece, an automatic watch doesn’t use electrical power but instead employs mechanical energy for the watch to run.

-The energy that is accumulated to the mainspring moves through gears to the escapement module that measures it to equal parts.
+The energy that is accumulated in the mainspring moves through gears to the escapement module that measures it into equal parts.
 Then comes a balance wheel that utilizes these equal parts by beating back and forth at a constant rate.